35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 Although Strategy has been with Southwark Council for over a year, Southwark have not yet approved it.
 This approval is needed by NHG before they can get any of the necessary further planning permissions to complete the Aylesbury's regeneration.

-Questions for Southwark; did it know during construction that the affordable/family housing was not going to be provided?
-Why was this information not included in the July Cabinet update?
-Is it in the confidential report of that date?
-(35% Campaign has FOI-ed this).
 Will it approve the NHG's housing strategy and defer delivery of the affordable and family housing to future phases?

 ### NHG eats Southwark's lunch - twice